-Siguil and Kalaong.
-ACR organized and incorporated Siguil and Kalaong on July 22, 2011 as wholly owned subsidiaries.
-Siguil and Kalaong were incorporated primarily to develop and invest in energy projects including but not limited to the exploration, development and utilization of renewable energy resources.
-Siguil's 15 MW Hydro Power Project is in Maasim, Sarangani while Kalaong's 22 MW Hydro Power Project is in Bago, Negros Oriental.
-These projects are expected to augment power supply in the cities of General Santos and Bacolod, respectively, once they are completed.
-In July 2019, Siguil has commenced its construction and expected to be completed in the third quarter of 2024.
-As at June 30, 2024, Siguil and Kalaong have not yet started commercial operations.
+Kalaong.
+ACR organized and incorporated Kalaong on July 22, 2011 as wholly owned subsidiary.
+Kalaong was incorporated primarily to develop and invest in energy projects including but not limited to the exploration, development and utilization of renewable energy resources.
+Kalaong's 22 MW Hydro Power Project is in Bago, Negros Oriental.
+This project is expected to augment power supply in the city of Bacolod once completed.
+As at June 30, 2025, Kalaong have not yet started commercial operations.

 Bago and Sindangan.
 AREC organized and incorporated Bago and Sindangan on February 26, 2018 and August 31, 2018, respectively, as wholly owned subsidiaries of AREC.
 Bago and Sindangan were incorporated primarily to develop and invest in energy projects including but not limited to the exploration, development and utilization of renewable energy resources.
 Bago's 42 MW Hydro Power Project is in Negros Occidental while Sindangan's 20 MW Hydro Power Project is in Siayan and Duminag, Zamboanga Del Norte.
 These projects are expected to augment power supply in the provinces of Negros Occidental and Zamboanga Del Norte, respectively, once they are completed.
-As at June 30, 2024, Bago and Sindangan have not yet started commercial operations.
+As at June 30, 2025, Bago and Sindangan have not yet started commercial operations.

 Alabel Solar Energy Corporation (ASEC).
 Alsons Corporation (AC), ACR's Parent Company, organized ASEC on August 4, 2016, primarily to develop renewable energy projects including but not limited to the exploration, development and utilization of solar energy resources.
 In August 2023, AREC and AC executed an assignment of share agreement wherein AC assigned and transferred its ownership interests in ASEC to AREC.
-As at June 30, 2024, ASEC has not yet started commercial operations.
+As at June 30, 2025, ASEC has not yet started commercial operations.